w-xuefeng/vanguard/README.md

 2. Enter the project directory, install the dependencies and start the service, which uses port 7087 by default

+   _Note: redis needs to be installed and configured in advance, either using a remote redis connection or installed locally and configured in the environment variable_

 ```shell
 cd vanguard